 Failure to meet the minimum standards prior to the program length midpoint will subject a student to dismissal from the program.
 Once a student fails to make SAP, academic probation will be in effect until the completion of the next grading period.
-At the program length midpoint and beyond, students with a cumulative GPA below 2.0 is subject to dismissal.
+At the program length midpoint and beyond, students with a cumulative GPA below 2.0 are subject to dismissal.
 The student may appeal.
 If there are mitigating circumstances, grades may be reassessed.
-(See Academic Appeal process on page 5 of this document.)
+(See Academic Appeal process).